paytrail/documentation/content/payments/e2-interface/authcode.md

 ---
-title: "Calculating the Payment AUTHCODE"
+title: Calculating the AUTHCODE for E2 Payment
 draft: false
 weight: 3
 ---

-`AUTHCODE` is calculated by joining all fields listed in `PARAMS_IN`.
-Fields are joined by placing the `|` character (pipe, vertical bar) between each two fields. `AUTHCODE` is formed from this string by calculating a sum using algorithm from `ALG` field.
-This sum is converted to its 64 character hexadecimal form and lowercase letters are capitalized.
+The `AUTHCODE` for the E2 payment is calculated as follows:

+1. Join all fields listed in `PARAMS_IN` by placing the `|` character (pipe, vertical bar) between each two fields.
+2. Calculate a sum using the algorithm from the `ALG` field.
+3. Convert this hash to its 64-character hexadecimal form.
+4. Transform all the letters to uppercase.

+{{% notice note %}}In this example character set UTF-8 is used.
+Paytrail supports character sets UTF-8 and ISO-8859-1.
+Calculation for AUTHCODE has to be done using same character set that is used when sending the form to Paytrail.
+Paytrail’s service will detect the used character set and use the same character set when calculating the AUTHCODE.{{% /notice %}}

 ### Using All the Fields